elaheh-dastan/data-scientist-interview/README.md

 D: Logarithmic Loss
 (Log Loss/ Cross-Entropy) measures the quality of predicted probabilities for classification; it heavily penalizes confident wrong predictions and is standard for probabilistic classifiers.

+7. Not Done yet

+Difference between ridge regressor, lasso regressor and elastic net:

+A penalty on the size of coefficients.

+Ridge Regression (L2 Regularization): Shrink the coefficients toward zero, but never make them exactly zero.
+Everything matters a bit.
+When features are similar (correlated), it shares weight among them

+Lasso Regression (L1 Regularization): Shrink coefficients — and force some of them to exactly zero.
+Only a few features matter.
+Kills some features entirely

+Elastic Net is a compromise between Ridge and Lasso.
+Elastic Net drops unimportant features like Lasso, but behaves smoothly and fairly among related features like Ridge.